 Disturbing mold without proper protection might release spores, risking inhalation and potential respiratory issues or allergic reactions.
 DIY removers often underestimate necessary safety precautions, neglecting adequate masks or protective clothing.
 This lack of proper gear might increase the risk of mold-related health problems.

-Prolonged exposure during DIY removal might also exacerbate existing health conditions or trigger new sensitivities.
+Prolonged exposure during DIY remediation might also exacerbate existing health conditions or trigger new sensitivities.
 That said, professionals are trained to minimize these risks, protecting both themselves and occupants.
 Their expertise ensures safe handling and disposal of mold-contaminated materials.

 Spread of mold